DURING THE TIME OF SOCIAL DISTANCING DUE TO COVID-19, classes will be held LIVE via a video platform called Zoom.

 - what you can drink and eat while making milk

-- storing milk and how to use a breastpump (don't worry, we won't practice on real breasts...although if you want to volunteer...just kidding!).
+- storing milk, how to choose a breastpump and how to use a breastpump (don't worry, we won't practice on real breasts...although if you want to volunteer...just kidding!).

-- what you need and don't need, as far as breastfeeding and pumping accessories
+- what you need and don't need, as far as breastfeeding and pumping stuff

 - alternative methods of feeding babies when breasts aren't working well or aren't available

 - getting safe sleep (and finding sleep) when you live with a nursing baby